-Residents in Illinois like you who have already drafted an estate plan may feel as though your job is done.
-Unfortunately, this isn’t always the case, as life circumstances can change all the time and cause your estate plan to become inaccurate.
+Residents of Illinois who have already drafted an estate plan may feel as though their job is done.
+Unfortunately, this isn’t always the case.
+Life can change all the time, and your estate plan can become inaccurate.

-Cobizmag.com takes a look at a few different reasons as to why it may be time to update your estate plan.
-Most of them have to do with the changing of circumstances around you.
-Generally speaking, it is advised that you update your estate plan every so often even if nothing big has changed.
-However, there are moments of change in which updating your estate plan is considered important.
+Cobizmag.com lists a few different reasons to update an estate plan.
+Most of them have to do with changing circumstances.
+Generally speaking, it is advised that you update your estate plan regularly, even if nothing has changed.
+However, it is important to update your plan after some specific changes.

-Changes in your life circumstances could also necessitate checking in on your estate plan.
-This can include changes to family dynamics such as marriage, divorce, or discovering that a loved one has a learning disability.
+If you experience a big change in your life, you should check in on your estate plan.
+This can include changes to family dynamics, such as marriage, divorce or discovering that a loved one has a disability.
 It can also involve moving to another state or country, which can change the way the estate plan is handled by law.